 Everyone likes a story, and the same maxim holds true in video marketing.
 In fact, according to one study, 80% of consumers were more likely to prefer a brand that told a story in its ad content.
 Coffee companies, for example, often don’t extol the virtue of the brand’s product specifically, but rather the feeling or connection it is associated with.
 This typically includes stories where family members might, for example, reunite over coffee, or friends share a connection in a similar situation.

 This is how some leading marketing companies can create a lasting impression that translates into sales, by using the power of storytelling to create a positive image of the brand in their audience’s mind.
+Even your logo design should include a story and a message to the audience.
 To find the right story for your audience, look back at your buyer persona and consider what themes would appeal most to them.
 A middle-aged woman might appreciate family stories, whereas a younger man could well prefer competitiveness and friendship.
 By making the advert a story, about the audience and not just your product, you’ll enjoy more success.

 A call-to-action (CTA) is a message, command, or image that’s mostly included at the end of video content (or other forms of media like social media posts) designed to catch the audience’s attention and get them to do something.
 The actions can range from signing up to a website, to making a post comment or actually buying something.

 The actual command is not as important as making sure you include CTAs as part of your video strategy, because without them, you won’t be able to maintain customer interest and momentum.
 Make sure they’re placed in the videos you produce, and that they’re short, concise, and easy for the viewer to act on.